danydurand/not-a-simple-blog/README.md

 - It uses Many to Many relationships (post-tags)
 - It uses ORM's Annotation to list posts by tags similarity
 - It uses simple_tag and inclusion_tag, to add the latest and the more commented feature
+- It uses PostgreSQL text-search feature for search in multiple fields